flo-v/SUSHI_labrotation/clean_log.md

 ```
 Then reinstall ezRun, test if app works by running [sushi](#executing-sushi-steps) (or by using alias "strt" on kenlab server).
 Then perform [fgcz](#fgcz-website-steps) steps.
-Remember to push changes onto the onlinge git repo if things work.
+Remember to push changes onto the online git repo if things work.

-Then one can start to change the contents of the R app and markdwon templates however one needs to.
+Then one can start to change the contents of the R app and markdown templates however one needs to.
 If extra R libraries are needed one can installed them in a directory where one has writing permissions.
 eg:
 ```